Salesforce APIs and Integration Capabilities

 - parts can be implemented independently of one another;

-- there are intermediate elements that reduce the percentage of delay and increase the security of the connection.
+- there are intermediate elements that reduce the percentage of delay and increase the connection's security.

-The essence of the algorithm consists in a couple of actions, depending on the type of request.
-The functionality and capabilities of the architecture depend on the operation of the server.
-There are 4 main types regarding information:
+The essence of the algorithm consists of a couple of actions, depending on the type of request.
+The architecture's functionality and capabilities depend on the server's operation.
+There are four main types of information:

 - get - receiving, just passing;